 According to the USDA National Nutrient Database , sunflower oil contains predominantly monounsaturated and polyunsaturated fats.

 One of the primary reasons for its growing popularity is its impressive fatty acid content, which may include palmitic acid, stearic acid, oleic acid, lecithin, carotenoids, selenium, and linoleic acid.
 The combination of fatty acids in the body is extremely important to maintain various elements of human health, and it can help maintain that balance.

-Furthermore, some of those fatty acids, as well as vitamin E and other organic compounds, act as antioxidants in sunflower oil, meaning that they can positively affect a huge range of conditions that people regularly suffer from.
-It also has more polyunsaturated fats than any other commonly used vegetable oil, and with the recent craze of eating healthy and searching for alternative options, sunflower oil is becoming quite desirable on the international market.
+Furthermore, some of those fatty acids, vitamin E (tocopherols), and other organic compounds may act as antioxidants in the oil, which means that they can positively affect a huge range of conditions.
+It also has more polyunsaturated fats than any other commonly used vegetable oil.
+With the recent craze of eating healthy and searching for alternative options, sunflower oil is becoming quite desirable on the international market.

 Health Benefits of Sunflower Oil

-Word of Caution: Although the fatty acids in sunflower oil are important and essential in our diet, sunflower oil does have a higher omega-6 content than most other vegetable oils.
+Word of Caution: Although the fatty acids in sunflower oil are important and essential in our diet, it does have higher omega-6 content than most other vegetable oils.
 Excess intake of the oil can result in an imbalance of fatty acids in the body, which is dangerous.
-As long as you monitor how your body is responding and how you feel, then sunflower oil can be a hugely beneficial addition to your diet!
+A 2018 study also shows its adverse effects on the liver.